miran13/angular-interview-questions-answers/README.md

 	7) ngAfterViewChecked()
 	8) ngDestory()

-# What is the service?
+# What is a service?
 The service is a class.
 An injector decorator allows to mark as an angular service.
 Service serves data to components.